Spectrologer/Chress/static/boards/README.md

 # Board Files

-This directory contains the source board files for custom zones in Chress.
+This directory contains the source board files for custom zones in Chesse.

 ## Directory Structure